Compare Keychron K4 HE vs Keychron Q5 HE

 Product 1: Keychron K4 HE

-Cable feedback is mixed: reviewers like the included cable quality or angled design, but several also call it short.
+Cable feedback was mostly negative-to-mixed because reviewers liked the cable quality or angle but repeatedly complained that it was too short.

 Product 2: Keychron Q5 HE